jacobrask/node-upnp-device/README.md

 # Install

-upnp-device is not ready for npm yet, so you need to install manually by cloning this repository.
+`npm install upnp-device`

-Node 0.4.12 is recommended. upnp-device is ___not___ compatible with Node 0.6.x due to some missing UDP features in 0.6.x.
+Note that you need Node 0.4.12. upnp-device is ___not___ compatible with Node 0.6.x due to some missing UDP features in 0.6.x.
 They are expected to be implemented fairly soon, and then upnp-device will be ported to 0.6.x.

-Additionally, to use the MediaServer device you need to install [redis](http://redis.io).

 # Documentation